Harvard-CS145/ecmp/README.md

 > [!NOTE]
 > Different placement forwards iperf flows and Memcached flows in different paths.
 If different flow paths overlap a lot, then the performance should be poorer.
 Instead, if those paths do not overlap a lot, then the performance should be better.
 Therefore, you can find two different placements based on the flow paths with different performance.

-You will run your chosen placement(s) on the Fattree topology.
+You will run your chosen placement(s) on the FatTree topology.

 ### Questions

 You should answer the following question in your `report/report.md`:

-* Does the average throughput of iperf change under Fattree with different placement schemes?
+* Does the average throughput of iperf change under FatTree with different placement schemes?
 Why?

 ## Extra Credits

 ### Optional Task 1 (20 credits)

-Can you try to design a different topology other than Binary Tree and FatTree by following two constraints: (1) the total bandwidth of links for one switch do not exceed the switch capacity, (2) the number of links for one switch cannot exceed four?
+Can you try to design a different topology other than BinaryTree and FatTree by following two constraints: (1) the total bandwidth of links for one switch do not exceed the switch capacity, (2) the number of links for one switch cannot exceed four?
 But you can use any number of switches.
 You should also define your own routing schemes on your topology.
-How do you compare its performance with Binary Tree and FatTree?
+How do you compare its performance with BinaryTree and FatTree?
 Please describe your design in your `report/report.md`.

 ### Optional Task 2 (25 credits)